near/docs/docs/tutorials/rainbow-frontend-dev-tutorial.md

 ## Done!

 > - What's next?
-Practice, try transferring the tokens back from your NEAR Testnet wallet back to your MetaMask
+Practice and try transferring the tokens back from your NEAR Testnet wallet back to your MetaMask